ruppinlab/CSI-Microbes-identification/README.md

 ## Requirements

-The workflows in this repository are set-up to be run specifically on the NIH Biowulf cluster.
+The workflows in this repository are set-up to be run specifically on Biowulf, which is a Linux cluster provided by the NIH for intramural use.
 This workflow expects that conda has been installed.
 For instructions on how to install conda, see [conda install documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).

 ## Software Installation